favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 - `UpdateRecord` reconciles one managed record to desired state for both:
   - content/IP
   - metadata in scope (`TTL`, `PROXIED`, `RECORD_COMMENT`, `TAGS`)
-- desired-state mutation source is `desiredParams`.
+- desired-state mutation source is `desiredParams`

-This contract is intentionally explicit because historical versions used an IP-only update path that preserved metadata.
-Any future contract change here must update interface comments, implementation comments, and API write tests together.
+This contract is intentionally explicit.
+Any future contract change here should update interface comments, implementation comments, and API write tests together.

 ## Caching Contract